decenomy/FLS/doc/README.md

 Unpack the files into a directory and run:

-- `bin/sssolutions-qt` (GUI) or
+- `bin/flits-qt` (GUI) or
-- `bin/sssolutionsd` (headless)
+- `bin/flitsd` (headless)

 ### Windows

-Unpack the files into a directory, and then run sssolutions-qt.exe.
+Unpack the files into a directory, and then run flits-qt.exe.

 ### macOS

-Drag sssolutions-qt to your applications folder, and then run sssolutions-qt.
+Drag flits-qt to your applications folder, and then run flits-qt.

 ### Need Help?

-* See the documentation at the [SSS Wiki](https://github.com/Simple-Software-Solutions/Flits-Core/wiki) for help and more information.
+* See the documentation at the [FLS Wiki](https://github.com/Simple-Software-Solutions/Flits-Core/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SSS Forum](http://forum.sss.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [FLS Forum](http://forum.FLS.org/).
-* Join our Discord server [Discord Server](https://discord.sss.org)
+* Join our Discord server [Discord Server](https://discord.FLS.org)

 Building
 ---------------------